Gregor Harvie

-Artist Gregor Harvie uses his creative practice to push the boundaries of understanding, tackling the most complex and questions of our time.
-Academically trained to the highest level in both art and science, he harnesses the power of thought experiments, visualisations and material expression to create bodies of work that are both seductive images and rigorous investigations of his subjects.
+Gregor uses his creative practice to push the boundaries of understanding, tackling the most complex and fundamental questions of our time.
+Academically trained to the highest level in art, architecture and science, he harnesses the power of thought experiments, visualisations and material expression to create bodies of work that are seductive images and rigorous investigations of his subjects.

 Alzheimer’s